Ruddlesden-Popper chalcogenides push the limit of mechanical stiffness and glass-like thermal conductivity in single crystals: Results and discussion

 To understand how the introduction of rock-salt layering leads to the ultralow thermal conductivities in the RP phases compared to that of crystalline BaZrS$_{3}$, we consider three factors that may contribute to ultralow thermal conductivity: 1) anharmonic scattering, 2) decreased phonon group velocities (v$_{g}$), and 3) phonon localization within unit cells.\cite{thomas2010predicting}

 To assess the role of anharmonic scattering, we calculated the spectral energy density (SED) of BaZrS$_{3}$ and Ba$_{3}$Zr$_{2}$S$_{7}$ based on MLMD, as shown in Figure 3(a,b).
-Compared to a typical semiconductor (e.g., silicon, gallium nitride), the SEDs of both BaZrS$_{3}$ and Ba$_{3}$Zr$_{2}$S$_{7}$ show much more blurred and broadened linewidths, indicating strong anharmonicity and large phonon scattering rates.\cite{de2009thermal,thomas2010predicting} These features clearly play an important role in the ultralow thermal conductivity.
-The large overlapping of branches due to the anharmonic broadening also indicates that the interband tunneling (i.e., diffusons) should be significant, based on the Wigner formalism.\cite{wu2023ultralow} Diffusons, therefore, are a major reason for the glass-like thermal conductivity exhibited by the experimental data.
-This conclusion is corroborated by recent calculations using the Wigner formalism, showing that diffusons contribute 30$\%$ to thermal conductivity of BaZrS$_{3}$.\cite{wu2023ultralow} We expect the diffuson contribution to be even larger in Ba$_{3}$Zr$_{2}$S$_{7}$ since the SED broadening is more significant.
+Compared to a typical semiconductor (e.g., silicon, gallium nitride), the SEDs of both BaZrS$_{3}$ and Ba$_{3}$Zr$_{2}$S$_{7}$ show much more blurred and broadened linewidths, indicating strong anharmonicity and large phonon scattering rates.\cite{de2009thermal,thomas2010predicting} These features could be a critical reason for the ultralow thermal conductivity.
+The large overlapping of branches due to the anharmonic broadening also indicates that the interband tunneling (i.e., diffusons) should be significant, based on the Wigner formalism.\cite{simoncelli2019unified,simoncelli2023thermal} This feature could be a reason for the glass-like thermal conductivity exhibited by the experimental data.
+Recent calculations using the Wigner formalism show that diffuson contributes 30$\%$ to thermal conductivity of BaZrS$_{3}$.
+We expect the diffuson contribution to be even larger in Ba$_{3}$Zr$_{2}$S$_{7}$ since the broadening of SED is more significant.